orbisgis/h2gis/docs/dev/ST_3DLength.md

 ### Description

 Returns the 3D length (of a `LINESTRING`) or the 3D perimeter (of a `POLYGON`).
-In the case of a 2D geometry, `ST_3DLength` returns the same value as `ST_Length`.
+In the case of a 2D Geometry, `ST_3DLength` returns the same value as `ST_Length`.

 ### Examples